astronomer/docs/astro/cli/astro-deployment-airflow-variable-list.md

 :::

-List the Airflow variables stored in a Deployment's metadata database.
+List the Apache Airflow® variables stored in a Deployment's metadata database.

 ## Usage